unoplatform/uno.extensions/doc/Learn/Markup/Binding-To-DataTemplates.md

 )
 ```

-Alternatively we could extract the button instance to a helper method and take advantage of the `RelativeSource` method to provide the `CommandParameter`.
+Alternatively, we could extract the button instance to a helper method and take advantage of the `RelativeSource` method to provide the `CommandParameter`.

 ```csharp
 ...